 If ASM is missing or does not work properly, sphingomyelin builds up inside cells.
 This kills your cells and makes it hard for organs to work properly.

 Type A occurs in all races and ethnicities.
-It is more common in the Ashkenazi (Eastern European) Jew population.
+It is more common in the Ashkenazi (Eastern European) Jewish population.

 Type C occurs when the body cannot properly break down cholesterol and other fats (lipids).
 This leads to too much cholesterol in the liver and spleen and too much of other lipids in the brain.
 Type C is most common among Puerto Ricans of Spanish descent.